The IRA Charitable Rollover Is Back for 2014!

 |Find more details on how you can use your IRA to make tax-smart gifts to us in our free guide.|

-It is wise to consult with your tax professionals if you are contemplating a charitable gift under the extended law.
-Please feel free to contact Tim Enstice at 757-962-8213 or Legacy@peta.org with any questions you may have.
+Please feel free to also contact us at Legacy@peta.org with any questions you may have.